 Government bond repos are very important in fostering secondary markets.
-Also, it's one of the main channels used for open market operation of the central bank.
-In this session, official will describe current development of repo market in brief, the role of central bank in fostering repo of government bond in repo market operation in Open Market Operation (OMO), necessary steps that are needed to be taken (Master of Repo Agreement), payment and transfer, default and netting, margins, substitution, insterest payment and risk control during the repos operation process.
+Also, it's one of the main channels used for open market operation of the central bank In this session, official will describe current development of repo market in brief, the role of central bank in fostering repo of government bond in repo market operation in Open Market Operation (OMO), necessary steps that are needed to be taken (Master of Repo Agreement), payment and transfer, default and netting, margins, substitution, insterest payment and risk control during the repos operation process.

-09.45 - 10.00: Coffee Break
+- 09.15 09.45: b.
+Q & A Session - 09.45 10.00: Coffee Break